Note: This post was first published in March 2021 and updated in August 2022

 Join the club.

-As a personal finance blogger with nearly two years of writing and almost two decades of investing experience under my belt, I would expect to have it all figured out by now.
+As a personal finance blogger with nearly four years of writing and more than two decades of investing experience under my belt, I would expect to have it all figured out by now.

 The reality is, I am just scratching the surface – and so is the vast majority of us.